Sp-ino/cal_framework/README.md

 - split_settings.json: this file contains settings for a split algorithm.
 The expression "split algorithm" is used here to indicate an algorithm that needs 2 separate input data matrices X1 and X2, X1 being the linear part and X2 being the nonlinear part of the overall input matrix.
-The user has to modify these two files whenever they wish to change the settings.
+If the user wishes to change the settings for the testbench, they have to modify these files.